This guide describes how to prepare your server for the installation of AtroCore Application. Please make sure your user

 Configuration is hosted on our GitLab repository: https://gitlab.atrocore.com/atrocore/docker

 You can choose any directory your user have access.
-You can use git
+You can use git to clone repository locally:

 git clone https://gitlab.atrocore.com/atrocore/docker.git <my-atrocore-project>